-Don’t worry, I almost always follow this stuff with clips of burping baby chimps riding around on pandas in China, or something to that effect.
+I almost always follow this stuff with YouTube clips of burping baby chimps riding around on pandas in China, or something to that effect.
 Helps keep the mind nice and balanced!

-That brought me back to the first time I encountered a group of women to whom we called ‘the sisterhood’, and a member of that group called Fatima.
+That brought me back to the first time I encountered a group of women we called ‘the sisterhood’, and a member of that group called Fatima.

 After a few weeks of teaching at the academy in Riyadh, I’d learned that there were more or less three different groups of teachers, albeit with a few exceptions, as there are anywhere.

-The second group was made up of Arab teachers, mostly from Syria, Jordan and Egypt.
-They drank Turkish coffee like it was water.
+Then there were the Arab teachers, mostly from Syria, Jordan and Egypt.
 Many a night was spent chain-smoking, laughing, clapping and dancing to famous 90s Arabic songs in someone’s living room.
 It’s this group I have to thank for teaching me how to dance Egyptian-style, for increasing my daily tobacco intake to where I developed a frog-like croak (not my finest time), for gaining expert knowledge of the world’s best skin-whitening creams (not many Scottish girls can say that!) and for learning step by step how to prepare for wedding night consummation.